Compressor Types and Applications

 LEARN HOW TO MAKE ELECTRONIC MUSIC FET COMPRESSORS

-Perfect for peak limiting, they are often used for Kicks, Snares, and all Percussive Instruments.
-The most popular vintage FET compressors are the Urei and the Universal Audio 1176.
+The renowned vintage FET compressors include the Urei and the Universal Audio 1176.

 VCA Compressors